 5. Go meatless

+So whether it be for health reasons, environmental benefits, or maybe even animal welfare, try to make an effort to cut back your meat consumption on a daily, weekly, or monthly basis.
 Make it easy on yourself and build “Meatless Mondays” into your weekly meal plan.
-If you aren’t a meal planner, just keep foods like beans, lentils, and eggs on hand so your meatless meal isn’t protein-less.
+If you aren’t a meal planner, just keep foods like beans, lentils, and tofu on hand so your meatless meal isn’t protein-less.

 6. Spice it up